MC Lars: Musical style and influences

 MC Lars began his career performing under the names Lars Horris and MC Lars Horris, eventually shortening it to MC Lars.
 The name "Lars" references a character from the 1995 film Heavyweights, while “Horris” was a cartoon character he created in middle school, inspired by Horace from Dr. Quinn, Medicine Woman.
 “Horris” later became the namesake of his independent label, Horris Records.

 Describing his style as "post-punk laptop rap", Lars blends hip-hop with punk rock, emo, and indie influences.
 Samples play a central role in his production, drawing from artists like Supergrass, Piebald, Brand New, Fugazi, and Iggy Pop.
 His track "Signing Emo" notably features a sample from “Cry Tonight” by the fictional band Hearts That Hate, a satirical creation.
 When Lars toured with Bowling for Soup, the band performed as Hearts That Hate live.
 A full version of "Cry Tonight" appears as a B-side on the UK release of "Signing Emo".

+MC Lars' lyrics frequently reference popular culture.
+His themes and topics have included the hipster contemporary subculture, iPods, emo music, and literature.

-Literary Themes and Education
+Literary themes and education

 MC Lars’s work integrates hip-hop with academic and literary themes, influenced by his studies in English at Stanford University and Shakespeare at Oxford University.
 His lyrical content often reflects this foundation, blending satire, literary adaptation, and cultural critique.
 In 2003, while still a student, he coined the term "iGeneration" to describe those born in the mid-to-late 1980s, a digital-native cohort shaped by file sharing, online identity, and remix culture.
 He expanded on this concept in the song "iGeneration," which was released for free on Facebook and iTunes in 2006.
 That same year, his anti-RIAA single "Download This Song" was featured on CBC Radio’s Definitely Not the Opera.

 Building on these early explorations of media and identity, Lars became known as a pioneer of "lit-hop," a genre that merges hip-hop with literary themes and canonical texts.
 Many of his songs are literary adaptations: "Rapbeth" references Macbeth; "Mr. Raven" draws on Edgar Allan Poe’s "The Raven"; "Ahab" retells Moby Dick; and "Hey There Ophelia" reimagines Hamlet.

 In 2012, following the release of his Edgar Allan Poe EP, Lars performed "Flow Like Poe" at Carnegie Hall with a live string ensemble during the Scholastic Art & Writing Awards.
 That same year, at TEDxUSC, he linked the death of Tupac Shakur to the final act of Hamlet and performed the witches’ chant from Macbeth as a rap.
 He later gave a similar talk at TEDxYouth@Homer in Alaska.

 Lars has continued to advocate for hip-hop as a tool in classrooms and arts education programs, bridging literary tradition with digital-age pedagogy.